hackle/blog-rust/raw/one-recursion-for-all.md

 Can you recognise `r` in `TreeR a r`?
 It's `Rec (TreeR Int)` itself!
 Which can be expanded to `Rec (TreeR Int (Rec (TreeR Int (Rec ...))))`, Cool!

 Now supposed we need to show all the elements of `myTreeR` in order.
-It's not a straightforward reduce, map and fold, so let's write our own.
+It's not a straightforward reduce, map or fold, so let's write our own.

 ```haskell
 showTreeR :: Rec (TreeR Int) -> String